artanzand/artanzand.github.io/about.md

 ### More Information

-Experienced in essential technologies and languages such as Python, R, C/C++, Javascript, SQL, Scikit-learn, Tensorflow, and PyTorch.
+Experienced in essential technologies and languages such as Python, R, C/C++, Javascript, SQL, MongoDB, Scikit-learn, Tensorflow, and PyTorch.

 ### Contact me